 Another study looked at the sleep quality and duration in 106 women, ages 20-75 years, and found that those who ate the most plant-based protein had better sleep quality and significantly longer sleep duration than those who ate animal protein.
 A Japanese study looked at the isoflavone intake of 1076 women aged 20-78 and found that the higher the isoflavone content the better the sleep quality and longer sleep duration.
 Plant-based protein sources can be rich in isoflavones (phytonutrients).
 These foods are also rich in tryptophan, a precursor to serotonin and melatonin.

 Foods high in isoflavones include organic soy, tempeh, edamame, soy milk, miso, lentils beans, peas, pistachios, peanuts and other nuts.
 Those containing tryptophan include all of the above, plus beans, sunflower seeds, sesame seeds, pumpkin seeds, sea veggies, leafy greens, walnuts, cauliflower and oat bran.
 All of these foods are also sources of fiber.
-Plant-based foods high in melatonin include nuts (pistachios being one of the best sources), legumes, tart cherries, sweet cherries, pomegranates, tomatoes, mushrooms, peppers, broccoli, oats, barley, strawberries, kiwi, sunflower seeds, and flax seeds.
+Plant-based foods high in melatonin include nuts (pistachios being one of the best sources), legumes, tart cherries, sweet cherries, pomegranates, tomatoes, mushrooms, peppers, broccoli, oats, barley, strawberries, sunflower seeds, and flax seeds.
 Eating kiwi fruit before bedtime has also been shown to help with falling asleep quickly and sleeping more soundly.
 While kiwi fruit isn't a direct source of melatonin, it's a source of serotonin, which is the precursor to melatonin.